Launch vehicle

-A launch vehicle is a typically rocket-powered vehicle designed to carry a payload (spacecraft or satellites) from the Earth's surface to outer space.
-The most common form is the carrier rocket, but the term is more general and also encompasses vehicles like the Space Shuttle.
+A launch vehicle is typically a rocket-powered vehicle designed to carry a payload (a crewed spacecraft or satellites) from Earth's surface or lower atmosphere to outer space.
+The most common form is the ballistic missile-shaped multistage rocket, but the term is more general and also encompasses vehicles like the Space Shuttle.
 Most launch vehicles operate from a launch pad, supported by a launch control center and systems such as vehicle assembly and fueling.
-Launch vehicles are engineered with advanced aerodynamics and technologies, which contribute to large operating costs.
+Launch vehicles are engineered with advanced aerodynamics and technologies, which contribute to high operating costs.

 An orbital launch vehicle must lift its payload at least to the boundary of space, approximately 150 km and accelerate it to a horizontal velocity of at least 7814 m/s.
 Suborbital vehicles launch their payloads to lower velocity or are launched at elevation angles greater than horizontal.

-Practical orbital launch vehicles are multistage rockets which use chemical propellants such as solid fuel, liquid hydrogen, kerosene, liquid oxygen, or Hypergolic propellants.
+Practical orbital launch vehicles use chemical propellants such as solid fuel, liquid hydrogen, kerosene, liquid oxygen, or hypergolic propellants.

 Launch vehicles are classified by their orbital payload capacity, ranging from small-, medium-, heavy- to super-heavy lift.

+History

 Mass to orbit

 Launch vehicles are classed by NASA according to low Earth orbit payload capability: